DioxusLabs/dioxus/notes/SOLVEDPROBLEMS.md

 Here's (generally) my head is at:

 Components need to store their props on them if they want to be updated remotely.
-These props *can* be updated after the fact.
+These props _can_ be updated after the fact.

 Perf concerns:
-unnecessary function runs
-    - list-y components
-    - hook calls?
-    - making vnodes?
+unnecessary function runs - list-y components - hook calls? - making vnodes?

 Does any of this matter?
 Should we just run any component we see, immediately and imperatively?
 That will cause checks throughout the whole tree, no matter where the update occurred

 https://calendar.perfplanet.com/2013/diff/